OctopusDeploy/docs/docs/runbooks/runbook-examples/aws/index.md

 ---
-title: AWS
+title: Amazon Web Services (AWS)
-description: Octopus Deploy can help you automate provisioning infrastructure in AWS using runbooks.
+description: Octopus Deploy can help you automate provisioning infrastructure in Amazon Web Services (AWS) using runbooks.
 position: 40
 hideInThisSectionHeader: true
 ---

 Runbooks are a powerful tool that can be used to ensure that infrastructure is created in a repeatable and consistent fashion.
-Octopus comes with a number of built-in step templates to help interface with the AWS cloud platform:
+Octopus comes with a number of built-in step templates to help interface with the Amazon Web Services (AWS) cloud platform:

 - Run an AWS CLI Script.
 - Deploy an AWS CloudFormation template.